 Both major expansions add a lot to the game and once you’ve tried them, you won’t want to play without them.

-The presentation is top-notch, it looks great, it sounds great.
+The presentation is top-notch, it looks great, and it sounds great.
 The theme and graphics are just like in the tabletop version.
 All the rules apply and so on.

-The user interface is good: you see your kingdom in the middle, tiles at the bottom, your and opponents’ scores, and money.
+The user interface is good: you see your kingdom in the middle, tiles at the bottom, your and your opponents’ scores, and money.
 Their kingdom is just a click away, and you can take a look at it anytime.